SJD Barcelona Children's Hospital is twinning with the centre the Order runs in Sierra Leone: Saint John of God Hospital.

 To prevent these situations, we have promoted the Apadrina Programme, in which you can sponsor a child's treatment in Sierra Leone.
 This programme has one goal: raise funds to treat these families free of charge.

-Thanks to this programme, each year we can attend and improve the health of over 1,600 boys and girls.
+Thanks to this programme, we are able to care for and improve the health of some 1,600 children each year.

 Sierra Leone Malnutrition Program